 Clinical evidence in reducing chronic pain

-LDN has not been approved by FDA for these uses, but there are multiple scientific studies that have shown these benefits.
+Low Dose Naltrexone has not been approved by the FDA for these uses, but there are multiple studies that have shown these benefits.

 Background & History

 Prescribed for 40+ years with outstanding safety record

 FDA approved to treat opiate dependencies & obesity

 Dosages below 10mg/day are considered "Low Dose Naltrexone" (LDN)—4.5mg/day is the most common

 Exhibits novel & paradoxical effects for a variety of conditions

 Used to treat autoimmune diseases & viral infections since 1985

 Great company.
 Answered all my questions and product was delivered on time!